U.S. Route 51 in Wisconsin: History

 Prior to 1926, what is now US 51 was State Trunk Highway 10.

 US 51 was widened to a full freeway over a period of 25 years from Merrill to Portage.
 The freeway continues around Portage to the west as I-39 (originally as WIS 78) to connect with I-90 and I-94 while US 51 continues along surface roads into and through Portage.
 In the 1990s, US 51 was designated as I-39 from its junction with WIS 29 eastbound in Wausau to where it left the freeway at exit 92 in Portage.
 US 51 remained cosigned with I-39 along this entire stretch of road.
 Further expansion of the highway northward took place in 2000, when the highway was widened to an expressway up to CTH-S. In addition, a super-two freeway from CTH-S to US 8 was widened to a four-lane freeway.
 In 2009 the grade intersection of Star Drive north of Merrill was removed, shortening the 11-mile expressway to nine miles.

+A project expanding US 51 and reconfiguring interchanges with WIS 29 in the Wausau area was completed in 2010 at a cost of $309 million.
+Based on the high cost and limited benefits, this project was included in WisPIRGs list of highway boondoggles.

 The Wisconsin segment of US 51 is designated as the Korean War Veterans Memorial Highway.

+In the 2020s, the entire US 51 corridor was designated as an Alternative Fuel Corridor for electric vehicles.